gutche/graphify/README.md

 # graphify

-Graphify is a diagrams generator that's built upon mxGraph.
+Graphify is a diagramming software designed for creating Business Model Canvases, built on the mxGraph framework.
+More features and diagram types are coming soon!